Momentum-space signatures of Berry flux monopoles in a Weyl semimetal

-Previous SX-ARPES experiments succeeded in measuring the bulk band dispersion in Weyl semimetals and other topological semimetals \cite{Xu:15,lv:15_2,yang:15,rao:19,schroter:19,sanchez:19}.
-The present experiment goes beyond the dispersion and probes the spin-orbital-components of the wave functions, which encode the topological properties.
+Previous SX-ARPES experiments succeeded in measuring the bulk band dispersion in WSM and other topological semimetals \cite{Xu:15,lv:15_2,yang:15,rao:19,schroter:19,sanchez:19,schroter:20}.
+The present experiment for TaAs goes beyond the dispersion and probes the spin-orbital-components of the wave functions, which encode the topological properties.
 Our measurements unveil a characteristic reversal in the OAM texture of the bulk Weyl-fermion states at momenta consistent with the termination points of the surface Fermi arcs in TaAs \cite{Lv:15,Xu:15,yang:15}.
 Together, this constitutes a remarkably explicit spectroscopic manifestation of bulk-boundary correspondence in a WSM.
 In this regard, our results push forward the use of circularly polarized light as a probe of Weyl-fermion chirality to the momentum-resolved domain \cite{ma:17}.

-From another perspective, our results push forward the use of circularly polarized light as a probe of Weyl-fermion chirality to the momentum-resolved domain \cite{ma:17}.
-We indeed theoretically verified that in the Weyl semimetals TaP \cite{nxu:16} and LaAlGe \cite{xu_discovery_2017} the Pontryagin index of the OAM vector field winds around the type-I Weyl nodes.
-Interestingly, LaAlGe hosts two type-I and one type-II Weyl dispersions \cite{soluyanov:15}.
-Our analysis brings further evidence of a non-trivial winding of OAM only at type-I Weyl cones, raising intriguing questions about the underlying conditions of spectroscopic manifestations of Berry flux monopoles.
-Preliminary investigations suggest that non-symmorphic symmetries and a large atomic angular momentum (d orbitals involved in the low-energy description) may play a decisive role.
-Our results open a pathway to address the topological features in band structures of recently discovered magnetic Weyl semimetals with broken time-reversal symmetry \cite{liu:19,belopolski:19} and of other topological semimetals hosting chiral fermions of higher effective pseudospin and higher Chern numbers, and thus with topological properties distinct from Weyl fermions \cite{Flicker:08,rao:19,schroter:19,sanchez:19}.
+Our results open a pathway to probe SAM and OAM textures in the bulk band structures of recently discovered magnetic WSM with broken time-reversal symmetry \cite{liu:19,belopolski:19} and of other topological semimetals hosting chiral fermions of higher effective pseudospin and higher Chern numbers, and thus with topological properties distinct from Weyl fermions \cite{Flicker:08,rao:19,schroter:19,sanchez:19,schroter:20}.
+This may allow to address the topological features in these band structures.
+For example, DFT calculations indicate a topological winding of the SAM at the Weyl nodes in the magnetic WSM HgCr$_2$Se$_4$ \cite{Xu:11}.
 More broadly, our results establish a possibility of probing the topological electronic properties of a condensed matter system directly from a bulk perspective without resorting to the corresponding boundary modes.